qsantos/ViHN/README.md

 In addition, the quick-reply and quick-edit forms let you see a preview of the comment you are writing.

+Finally, the original poster (OP) is highlighted in comments.

 ## Key bindings

 ### Navigate Comments/Stories